thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ### algae {-}

-1. **Filtering 1**

-You will have `algae_data` stored in an object called `algae_data` as soon as you run `source("http://thebustalab.github.io/phylochemistry/phylochemistry.R")`.
+1. You will have `algae_data` stored in an object called `algae_data` as soon as you run `source("https://thebustalab.github.io/phylochemistry/phylochemistry.R")`.
 For this question, filter the data so that only entries are shown for which the `chemical_species` is "FAs" (remember that quotes are needed around FAs here!).
 What are the dimensions (i.e. number of rows and columns) of the resulting dataset?

-2. **Filtering 2**

-Now filter the dataset so that only entries for the `algae_strain` "Tsv1" are shown.
+2. Now filter the dataset so that only entries for the `algae_strain` "Tsv1" are shown.
 What are the dimensions of the resulting dataset?

-3. **Filtering 3**

-Now filter the dataset so that only entries with an abundance greater than 250 are shown.
+3. Now filter the dataset so that only entries with an abundance greater than 250 are shown.
 Note that `>` can be used in the filter command instead of `==`, and that numbers inside a filter command do not require quotes around them.
 What are the dimensions of the resulting dataset?

-4. **Plotting**

-Make a ggplot that has `algae_strain` on the x axis and `abundance` on the y axis.
+4. Make a ggplot that has `algae_strain` on the x axis and `abundance` on the y axis.
 Remember about `aes()`.
 Use points (`geom_point()`) to represent each compound.
 You don't need to color the points.
 Which algae strain has the most abundant compound out of all the compounds in the dataset?

-5. **Plotting**

-Make a ggplot that has `abundance` on the x axis and `chemical_species` on the y axis.
+5. Make a ggplot that has `abundance` on the x axis and `chemical_species` on the y axis.
 Use points to represent each compound.
 You don't need to color the points.
 Generally speaking, what are the two most abundant classes of chemical species in these algae strains?
 (FAs/Fas stand for fatty acids, AAs/Aas stand for amino acids.)

-6. **Filtering and plotting**

-I am going to show you an example of how you can filter and plot at the same time.
+6. I am going to show you an example of how you can filter and plot at the same time.
 To do this, we nest the filter command inside ggplot's data argument:

 ```r